DUPIXENT was studied in 2 clinical trials with 724 adults with uncontrolled chronic rhinosinusitis with

 ‡In clinical studies of oral or injected steroid use with DUPIXENT 300 mg + SOC vs placebo + SOC.

-Do not stop taking your corticosteroid medicines unless instructed by your healthcare provider.
+Do not change or stop taking your corticosteroid medicine or other asthma medicine without talking to your healthcare provider.
 This may cause other symptoms that were controlled by the corticosteroid medicine to come back.

 In clinical studies, utilizing a symptom measurement tool, people taking DUPIXENT saw a meaningful improvement in their nasal polyps symptoms which included—but were not limited to:

 The relationship between DUPIXENT and its effect on individual symptoms was studied but not definitively proven.
 Ask your doctor how DUPIXENT may help.

 Our goal is for you to get the most out of the visit to the doctor.
 Download the Doctor Discussion Guide for tips on how to have a productive conversation, and keep your check-ins effective by using the Symptom Tracker Tool.